ibm-cloud-docs/vpc/file_storage_vpc_mount_rhel.md

 Use these instructions to connect a Red Hat Enterprise Linux&reg;-based {{site.data.keyword.cloud}} Compute Instance to a Network File System (NFS) file share.
 {: shortdesc}

-File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, Sao Paulo, Tokyo, and Toronto regions.
+{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, Tokyo, and Osaka regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

 ## Before you begin - Create a VSI